Huber's: History

 After Huber died in 1912, Jim Louie took over management of the establishment.
 Louie, a stowaway Chinese immigrant, was the cook that helped to popularize the turkey dinners that Huber's is still known for today.
 During Prohibition, the saloon was converted into a restaurant and speakeasy so that food and alcoholic drinks could continue to be served.
 A few years after Louie's death, his nephew Andrew became the sole proprietor of Huber's in 1952.
 In 1960, Andrew introduced his eleven-year-old son James Kai Louie ("Jim") to the business, who eventually became an owner of the restaurant.
 David and Lucille Louie also became owners with the passing of Andrew in 1988 and his wife Amy in 1990.
+When Jim died in July of 2025, his share of the restaurant passed to his three sons, beginning the fouth generation of ownership by the same family.
+Jim's middle son, James Christopher Louie, became the new president of Huber's Inc in September of 2025.

 The Railway Exchange Building and Huber's Restaurant were added to the National Register of Historic Places on March 13, 1979.
+In 1990, Portland Mayor Vera Katz officially made July 24th, "Huber's Day," in celebration of the restaurant's 116th birthday.

+The restaurant's iconic bar was featured as a jazz club in the movie Men of Honor in 2000.
+It was again used for filming scenes in 2013 for the Grimm_(TV_series).
 In 2010, Huber's was featured as a stop on the "Sweet Cakes, Long Journey" walking tour, which explores the history of Portland's Chinatown, not for its food but for being owned by the same Chinese family for multiple generations.
+The restaurant's bar can also be seen in the upcoming Criminal_(TV_series).
+Huber's is featured prominently on the game board and as a property for purchase, in the Portland Edition of Monopoly_(game) released in November 2025.